seoninja13/lead-gen-handyman/handyman-v2/tracking-progress.md

 - Add caching for MCP requests to improve performance
 - Create UI components that utilize the MCP endpoints
 - Integrate MCP functionality with the main application

+## Version Control

+### Completed
+- Updated `.gitignore` file to exclude original template files while tracking WorkDirectory files
+- Added all relevant files in the WorkDirectory to source control
+- Removed original template files from git tracking
+- Committed and pushed all changes to the repository

+### Pending Review
+- Verify that all necessary files are tracked in the repository
+- Ensure that sensitive files are properly excluded from version control

+### To Do
+- Implement branching strategy for feature development
+- Set up continuous integration for the project

 ## Documentation